rgehrsitz/Pulsar/logic_engine_reqts.md

 ## Runtime

 **Purpose:**
-The runtime system executes the compiled rules every XXXms (as configured), integrating with external KV store (e.g., Redis, NATS, etc.), evaluating rules in the correct order, managing temporal data, and producing outputs.
+The runtime system executes the compiled rules every 100ms by default, integrating with Redis, evaluating rules in their dependency order, managing temporal data, and producing outputs.

 **Requirements:**

-1. **Data Access and I/O:**
+1. **Redis Integration:**

    - **Bulk Retrieval of Inputs:**
-     Fetch all current sensor values from the KV store efficiently every cycle.
+     Fetch all current sensor values from Redis efficiently every cycle using pipelining.
-   - **Outputs Back to KV store:**
+   - **Outputs Back to Redis:**
-     After evaluation, write computed results to Redis.
+     After evaluation, write computed results using atomic operations.
    - **Index-Based Access:**
      Use array or span indexing for sensors to avoid dictionary overhead in hot paths.